More

 Synopsis

-Tanjiro, Nezuko, Zenitsu, and Inosuke board the Mugen Train to assist Kyojuro Rengoku in investigating a series of strange disappearances.
-They are soon caught in the demon Enmu’s ability to manipulate dreams, which pushes each character to confront their deepest hopes and fears.
-The mission takes a devastating turn when Upper Rank demon Akaza appears, leading to a battle that reshapes the resolve of both Tanjiro and the Demon Slayer Corps.
+After the first season, Tanjiro, Nezuko, Zenitsu, and Inosuke board the Mugen Train to help the Flame Hashira, Kyojuro Rengoku, investigate a series of mysterious disappearances.
+They soon meet the demon Enmu, who can control dreams and makes each of them face their deepest hopes and fears.
+The story takes a major turn when Akaza, an Upper Rank Demon, arrives.
+His appearance leads to a battle that changes Tanjiro and the Demon Slayer Corps for good.

 3. Fate/stay night: Heaven’s Feel – III.
 Spring Song